Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 For each run, the program save 4 columns(elements 0,1,3,and 4) of data and plot each of them vs time to the window.\
 Comment out item = [item[i] for i in (0,1,3,4)] in GamrySignalMainCode.py to save all 10 columns/elements.\
 ![image](https://user-images.githubusercontent.com/50966363/185494321-f042c8d9-eeef-4738-8043-bb86a30c8281.png)\
-Note that GamrySignalMainCode.py is set to galvanostat mode and it reads current signal by default, uncheck the radiobox to switch to potentiostat mode if necessary.
+Note that GamrySignalMainCode.py is set to galvanostat mode and it reads current signal by default.
+Simply uncheck the radio button to switch to potentiostat mode if you wish.

 ---
 (8/19/2022)\